At GRUB we have a simple vision: a community inspired and excited to choose real foods.

 Who we are…

 I have been obsessed with food and flavor from the time I was a tot.
 Homemade, fresh from the market, hot off the stove, ripped from a package or served by a waiter.
 It all brought me joy.
 Inspired by my Italian heritage, I spent summer 2007 at the Apicius Cooking School in Florence Italy and filled my belly and soul with the soft sweet perfection of fresh pasta and Italian cheeses.
 That summer truly solidified my eating and cooking style.
 Less than a year later, when my son was born with extreme food intolerances that left me having to cut out gluten and dairy (among many other things) it was like the floor fell out from under me.
 Slowly, and quite painfully at times, I learned how to shop, cook, and thrive without the ingredients that were formerly so critical in my kitchen.
 In the process, the health maladies that had followed me like a dark shadow my entire life began to disappear.
 I was floored.
 How could I not have known that FOOD was what caused me so much discomfort and angst all of these years?!
 Why was this not common knowledge?
 I felt angry and motivated.
 And I finally understood my purpose.
 I constantly devour information to learn more about foods that heal and have shifted my lifestyle for the best in order to prioritize real foods on a tight budget and schedule.
-I have found that my body is happiest when I eat grain-free, traditionally prepared foods from the land, sea, and air.
-I’m extremely passionate about providing this community with tools, support and inspiration to make informed and delicious food choices.
-I believe that choosing real food never means you have to sacrifice flavor, decadence, and fun in your cooking and eating.
+I have found that my body is happiest when I eat grain-free, traditionally prepared vegetables and meats.
+But there is no “one size fits all” with food.
+We each have a unique body with completely different cues.
+I’m extremely passionate about providing anyone who is struggling with their health more information, support and inspiration so they may make informed and delicious food choices.
+I believe that choosing real food never means you have to sacrifice flavor, decadence, and fun in your cooking and eating!

 I don’t remember thinking about food until the spring semester of my freshman year in college when, on a whim, I decided to stop eating meat.
 Omitting meat from my diet meant a lot of cheese and tomato sandwiches plus whatever else was available that I could pull the meat off of.
 I didn’t even know what protein was.
 When we moved to Chicago in 2001, things started to change.
 A co-worker loaned me a vegan cookbook, and I started educating myself about food and nutrition and the impact our food choices have on the environment.
 I learned what protein was, and where I could get it.
 My husband and I began cooking with simple recipes like scrambled tofu and stir-frys.
 I ate kale for the first time.
 Eventually, we discovered that cooking together is awesome, and we learned how to grocery shop, use spices, and make complicated vegetarian feasts.
 I was in massage therapy school and had started practicing yoga and meditation, and felt, for the first time, that I was truly inhabiting my body.
 Since then I’ve lived in Europe and experienced how enriching the weekly market is, lived in the Pacific Northwest and studied herbal medicine, and made my first, tentative forays into canning and fermenting food.
 I’ve realized that healthy living is a path, one that I’ll be on for the rest of my life, constantly learning new things about my body and what contributes to its best functioning.
 Working as a massage therapist and studying herbs has opened my eyes to the incredible diversity of lives and bodies around me.
 Everyone’s path to healing and wellness is different, but we can all benefit from basic tools, love and support.
 I believe that eating real foods is a big part of the exciting, frustrating, and ever-changing path to conscious living.
 For me, foods from local farms, yoga, non-toxic cleaning products, sharing a laugh, reading a great book and making delicious food for the people I love are all leaves on the same tree of optimal living.
 I am excited to be part of GRUB, a place where we can help each other experience vibrant, healthy lives, supporting each other, one step at a time, on our paths to wellness.